could never decide on a career. His father always told him “one

 or reading, she can be found spending time with her family and friends

 in South East England and Northern France.
-Her article Age Segregation
+Her articles for Life Learning Magazine

 is a Florida-based writer who, along with her husband Steve, unschooled